Our Board of Directors

 Connect with Patricia:

-Being a new member of the EHS Board of Directors, Patrica’s love of animals and admiration for an organization that protects the most vulnerable motivated her to get involved.
+Patricia’s love of animals and admiration for an organization that protects the most vulnerable motivated her to get involved with EHS.
 Seeing the potential to support EHS’ stakeholder engagement efforts, she’s also interested in opportunities to reach new communities with the mobile spay/neuter clinic.

 As Chief Operating Officer for Imperial Equities, Patricia brings a wealth of governance and business capacity to her role with the EHS Board of Directors.
 Her experience as a strategist, former Principal Secretary to a Premier, and Chief of Staff to a former Mayor of Edmonton are a testament to her abilities to build strong relationships and connections within multiple communities and organizations.
 During her time as the Executive Director for the Glenrose Hospital Foundation, Patricia further expanded her knowledge with fundraising and supporting volunteer boards.